stricje1/VIT_University/README.md

 # VIT_University
-This repository contains teaching materials for Data Analytics at VIT University in Vellore India The contents of this repository are liscensed under the GNU Lesser General Public License, version 3, 29 June 2007.
+This repository contains teaching materials for Data Analytics at VIT University in Vellore India The contents of this repository are licensed under the GNU Lesser General Public License, version 3, 29 June 2007.
 Version 1.00, 1 August 2018.
 The files contained herein we created for use in the Data Analytics course taught in the School of Information Technology Engineering (SITE) at the Vellore Institute of Technology (VIT) in Vellore, India.
 VIT is India's top private engineering universities.
 Data Analytcs is taught as part of VIT's international visiting faculaty program.
 The program also offers seminars in Predictive Modeling and data analytics, as well as research consultation for VIT students.